artembakhanov/sentiment-analysis-spark/README.md

 **1. Selecting data**

-We looked for labeled data on the internet, selected datasets that we thought would suit us the most, and merged them together.
+We selected datasets from assignment description that we thought would suit us the most, and merged them together.
 Check out [references](#references) for the sources that we selected.
 Basically, we were looking for a pair (sentiment, sentence / paragraph / text) for our classification models.